jamesplease/backbone.overlay-view/README.md

 bower install marionette.overlay-view
 ```

-Be sure to iclude both the JS and CSS files in your application.
+Be sure to include both the JS and CSS files in your application.

 ### Motivation